Pickled Jalapeño Vs. Fresh – How Do They Compare?

 On the other hand, fresh jalapeños can easily be used in place of pickled jalapenos since you can pickle them yourself.
 You can make your own fast batch by quickly cooking sliced jalapeños in vinegar and seasonings.
 Quick pickling can give your fresh jalapeños a similar flavor profile to commercial or DIY pickled jalapeños.

-Fresh jalapeño peppers are useful wherever you’d use a bell pepper.
-Their crispness and heat can add delicious spiciness to salads, salsas, guacamole, and sandwiches – without the tartness of the pickled version.
+Fresh jalapeño peppers are arguably the most versatile chilies on the planet.
+They’re useful wherever you’d use a bell pepper, particularly in Mexican and Tex-Mex dishes.
+But their uses cases go well beyond that.
+Their bright flavor and heat can add delicious spiciness to salads, salsas, guacamole, and sandwiches — without, of course, the tartness of the pickled version.

 Subscribe